lewishowles/components/src/components/form/form-flow/form-flow.md

 - default: `null`

 A whole-object Standard Schema (e.g. Zod, Valibot), validated against the full form data in addition to `rules`.
 Both run together and merge into a single per-field result: schema errors first, then `rules` errors, with identical messages deduplicated.
 A field is invalid if either source reports an issue.

-On final submission, an error on another screen moves the flow to the first screen (in order) with an error, and focuses that screen's error summary.
-Fixing it and submitting again moves to the next screen with an error, one at a time.
-Root-level errors, and errors belonging only to a screen that is no longer registered, stay on the current screen and appear in the flow-level error summary, which receives focus.

 ## Events